CtrlK

 Completeness

-Clearly answers both 'what' (develops iOS/macOS apps, handles signing/notarization/CI/CD) and 'when' with an explicit 'Use when...' clause covering building apps, fixing build failures, deploying to devices, and configuring CI/CD signing pipelines.
-Also has a 'Triggers on' section listing specific scenarios.
+Clearly answers both 'what' (develops iOS/macOS apps, handles signing/notarization/CI/CD) and 'when' with an explicit 'Use when...' clause covering building apps, fixing Xcode build failures, deploying to devices, and configuring CI/CD signing pipelines.
+Also includes a 'Triggers on' section with specific scenarios.

 3 / 3